Edge effect on the current-temperature characteristic of thermionic cathodes: Introduction

 \section{Introduction}

-The Miram curve is a characteristic of thermionic diodes showing the current dependence on the cathode temperature \cite{Cattelino82}, i.\ e. the $I-T$ characteristic.
-In the low temperature range the current density is source- or temperature-limited and is given by the Richardson-Laue-Dushman law \cite{Richardson16,Dushman23} that depends on the emitter work function and temperature.
-The number of particles in the diode gap increases with temperature, and thus also the space-charge effects which reduce the electric field at the cathode surface.
-At high temperatures the diode operates in the space-charge-limited regime in which a fraction of the released electrons is repelled back towards the cathode and the emission of others is prevented.
-In this regime the current density depends on the applied voltage and gap spacing and is described by Child-Langmuir law \cite{Child11,Langmuir23}.
+The Miram curve is a characteristic of thermionic diodes showing the current dependence on the cathode temperature \cite{Cattelino82} (i.e., the $I$-$T$ characteristic).
+In the low-temperature range the current density is source limited or temperature limited and is given by the Richardson-Laue-Dushman (RLD) law \cite{Richardson16,Dushman23,Modinos84,Forbes20} and depends on the emitter work function and temperature.
+The number of particles in the diode gap increases with temperature, and thus also on the space-charge effects, which reduce the electric field at the cathode surface.
+At high temperatures the diode operates, in the space-charge-limited regime, in which a fraction of the released electrons is repelled back toward the cathode and the emission of other electrons is prevented.
+In this regime the current density depends on the applied voltage and gap spacing and is described by the Child-Langmuir law \cite{Child11,Langmuir23}.

-The transition region from the source-limited to space-charge-limited regime is referred to as the knee in the Miram curve.
-This knee is particularly important because most of the thermionic diodes operate in the transition range \cite{Gilmour11}.
-At the same time this part of the Miram curve is the most difficult to understand.
-For the ideal 1D model of infinite, planar, and uniform cathode, the transition is very sharp and followed by a stable (temperature independent) current in the space-charge-limited regime \cite{Cattelino82,Chernin20,Darr20}.
-On the contrary, the experimental Miram curves show smooth knees associated with the cathode imperfections or disorder that translate into a nonuniform work function \cite{Cattelino82,Cattelino97,Miram04,Wang09,Liu11}.
+The transition region from the source-limited regime to the space-charge-limited regime is referred to as the "knee" in the Miram curve.
+This knee is particularly important because most thermionic diodes operate in the transition range \cite{Gilmour11} so as to generate large current density with minimal thermal degradation of the cathode.
+At the same time, this part of the Miram curve is the most difficult to understand.
+For the ideal model of an infinite, planar, and uniform cathode, the transition is very sharp and is followed by a stable (temperature-independent) current in the space-charge-limited regime \cite{Cattelino82,Miram04,Chernin20,Darr20}.
+In contrast, experimental Miram curves show smooth knees associated with cathode imperfections or disorder that translate into a nonuniform work function \cite{Cattelino82,Cattelino97,Wang09,Liu11}.